Healthy Parks, Healthy People

 - Surfing and SUP

 View a full trail guide for hiking and biking.

 Learn more about Ranger-guided activities.

-Additionally, the Cape Cod National Seashore is the setting for the HPHP 5k: the Run/Walk for Heart Health in mid-September, and its corresponding Couch-to-5k Training Program.
+Additionally, the Cape Cod National Seashore is the setting for the HPHP 5k/5-Mile Plus: The Run/Walk for Heart Health in mid-September, and its corresponding Couch-to-5k Training Program.